BostonBSD/financials/README.md

 Migration to more Gnomish datatypes and style, etc.  I started this project to learn C [coming from a C++ background] and Gtk, now that we're entering beta mode, it's time to make it more canonical.

-I can also relicense my code under the GPL if anyone would like to fork this project [you could license it yourself under a GPL project, the BSD license allows for this; so long as the BSD license is complied with, they don't call me BostonBSD for nothing, but I also am willing to relicense it].
+I can also relicense my code under the GPL if anyone would like to fork this project [you could license it yourself under a GPL project, the BSD license allows for this; so long as the BSD license is complied with, but I also am willing to relicense it].

 ----------------------------------------------------------